 The graphic tool allows you to design illustrations and icons using an SVG-based vector editing toolset.

 The handoff tab allows you to extract clean, production-ready code for your developers.
 Three formats are currently supported in our first step toward a seamless handoff experience.

-The master component is the first component created, whose duplicates are called instances.
-Any changes to the master (copy, layout, etc.) will change the same things in all instances.
+The primary component is the first component created, whose duplicates are called instances.
+Any changes to the primary (copy, layout, etc.) will change the same things in all instances.

 Previous frame is an option when you are on the second screen of a flow and you want to go back to the screen where you just came from.
 For example, selecting previous frame can be useful for a home button in a menu, using previous frame instead of manually linking to the previous screen on the canvas can help reduce clutter on the canvas.

 Properties are style elements of your layers like size, radius, fill, multiple shadows, gradients and effects.
 In Framer, users can add custom properties to any code component they create.

 The prototyping panel provides you with ways to turn static assets interactive, for instance by allowing you to navigate between screens after certain events or by adding code overrides to elements on the canvas.

 Public packages are a free and open-source library of useful design and code components.
 These are particularly useful for designers who wan to create hi-fi prototypes without diving into code.

 The scroll tool allows you to create scrollable areas.
 Once created, you can link this to any Frame, which will mirror the content inside of your scroll area.
 Make an update in the Frame and it will be reflected in your scrollable area immediately.